The I’m Standing on a Million Lives Season 2 release date has been officially confirmed for July 2021, the summer 2021 anime season.

 Their third project, By The Grace of the Gods, also came out in Fall 2020.

-The studio and staff for I’m Standing on a Million Lives Season 2 hasn’t been announced.
+Considering the quick turnaround time, presumably, the studio and staff for I’m Standing on a Million Lives Season 2 will be the same.

 Million Lives is his first time as lead director.
 Still, he’s also been an assistant director for Angolmois: Record of Mongol Invasion and episode director for Kuroko’s Basketball and Sailor Moon Crystal.